What is river blindness?

 The introduction of powerful and effective medication, Mectizan, in 1987 has shown it is possible to transform the lives of millions of disadvantaged people living with river blindness.

 Mectizan kills the larval worms that live within an infected person, gradually reducing the inflammatory symptoms of the disease.

 It is not a quick fix – it is estimated that a person must take Mectizan on an annual basis for up to 18 years to completely break transmission of the microfilariae.

 However, the success of the medication speaks for itself.
-CBM has played a role in the successful elimination of river blindness from Colombia (2013), Ecuador (2014) and Guatamala (2016).
+CBM played a role in the successful elimination of river blindness in Colombia (2013), Ecuador (2014) and Guatamala (2016).

 Positive progress has been made in parts of Africa, particularly Uganda and Sudan, which are closest to elimination.